27-MAY-2025 - THE PURPOSE OF FAILURE

 kindly reach us via +2348023224453 (STRICTLY WHATSAPP) for enquiries on e-devotional only.

-THE MAIN THEME: CHANGING YOUR WORLD
+THE MAIN THEME: FAILING FORWARD

 Here are a few reflective questions:

 Please say these words of affirmation after me.
-Say them, mean them, own them and live them:
+Say them, mean them, own them, and live them:

 LISTEN: AUDIO LINK